 First, we’ll list The Hunger Games series according to both publication order and chronological order.
-Finally, we’ll list out the proper Hunger Games movie order for those who like to watch the films after reading the books.
+Finally, we’ll list out The Hunger Games movie order for those who like to watch the film adaptations after reading the books.

 - The Hunger Games (2008)